This is Adventurous Kate: Her job is to see the world

 "You're put in a position that makes you feel unfamiliar.
 You have to work hard to be understood and that's very interesting and fulfilling to me," she said.

-And, while McCully created a successful travel blog all by herself, she does not view her career as unique at all.
+And, while McCulley created a successful travel blog all by herself, she does not view her career as unique at all.

 "I don't consider myself a groundbreaker at all.
 There have been so many intrepid woman who have been far more adventurous than me, who have done far more adventurous travels all over the world," she said.
 "I look up to them.
 And I never forget that I stand on the shoulders of giants.
 It's because of their efforts that I am able to travel the world the way I am today."